threefoldtech/info_grid/src/getstarted/remote-desktop_gui/cockpit_guide/cockpit_guide.md

 In this Threefold Guide, we show how easy it is to deploy a full VM and access Cockpit, a web-based interface to manage servers.
 For more information on Cockpit, visit this [link](https://cockpit-project.org/).

-For more information on deploying a Full VM and using SSH remote connection, read [this SSH guide](https://www2.manual.grid.tf/getstarted/ssh_guide/ssh_guide.html).
+For more information on deploying a full VM and using SSH remote connection, read [this SSH guide](../../ssh_guide/ssh_guide.md).

-If you are new to the Threefold ecosystem and you want to deploy workloads on the Threefold Grid, read the [Get Started section](https://www2.manual.grid.tf/getstarted/tfgrid3_getstarted.html) of the Threefold Manual.
+If you are new to the Threefold ecosystem and you want to deploy workloads on the Threefold Grid, read the [Get Started section](../../tfgrid3_getstarted.md) of the Threefold Manual.

 ***

 ## Deploy a Full VM and Create a Root-Access User

-To start, you must [deploy and SSH into a Full VM](https://www2.manual.grid.tf/getstarted/ssh_guide/ssh_guide.html).
+To start, you must [deploy and SSH into a Full VM](../../ssh_guide/ssh_guide.md).

 * Go to the [Threefold Playground](https://play.grid.tf/#/)
-* Deploy a Full VM (e.g. Ubuntu 22.04)
+* Deploy a full VM (e.g. Ubuntu 22.04)
-  * Set an IPv4 Address
+  * With an IPv4 Address
 * After deployment, copy the IPv4 address
 * In the terminal write
   * ```
-    ssh root@IPv4_address
+    ssh root@VM_IPv4_address
     ```
 * To create a new user with root access
   * Here we use `newuser` as an example